 Loading... in the AACC College Catalog.

-A Psychology transfer degree starts you on the journey toward successful employment in any number of rewarding fields.
-Psychology is the most popular major in the United States, largely because it cultivates skills that will help you in a wide variety of careers.
-Your degree will help you develop your critical thinking, writing, and research skills.
-You'll also learn more about how to manage yourself and the people around you: coping with stress, shaping healthy habits, understanding how others' behavior is shaped by their culture and their personalities, and more.
+A psychology transfer degree starts you on the journey toward successful employment in any number of rewarding fields.
+Psychology is one of the most popular majors in the United States, largely because it cultivates skills that will help you in a variety of careers.
+You will develop critical thinking, writing and research skills.
+You'll also learn how to cope with stress, shape healthy habits, understand how others' behavior is shaped by their culture and their personalities, and more.
 Learn about all of psychology's many subfields at the Science of Psychology website.